DanMorriss/drf-highlights/README.md

 ]
 ```

-7. Add corsheaders middleware to the TOP of the MIDDLEWARE:
+7. Add corsheaders middleware to the TOP of the `MIDDLEWARE`:
 ```
 MIDDLEWARE = [
     'corsheaders.middleware.CorsMiddleware',